ikelaiah/threadsafecollections-fp/docs/ThreadSafeCollection.Dictionary.md

 ## API Reference

 ### Constructor/Destructor
-- `Create`: Creates a new dictionary with initial bucket size of 16
+- `Create`: Creates a new dictionary with default bucket size (16)
+- `Create(InitialCapacity: integer)`: Creates dictionary with specified initial capacity (adjusted to power of 2)
 - `Destroy`: Cleans up all entries and frees resources

 ### Core Operations